mootools/mootools-more/Docs/Interface/Accordion.md

 * display     - (*integer*: defaults to 0) The index of the element to show at start (with a transition).
 * show        - (*integer*: defaults to 0) The index of the element to be shown initially.
+* trigger     - (*string*: defaults to 'click') The event you would like to trigger a change in section.
 * height      - (*boolean*: defaults to true) If set to true, a height transition effect will take place when switching between displayed elements.
 * width       - (*boolean*: defaults to false) If set to true, a width transition will take place when switching between displayed elements.
 * opacity     - (*boolean*: defaults to true) If set to true, an opacity transition effect will take place when switching between displayed elements.